 Compelling Content That Converts

 Perhaps the strongest trend over the past few years has been the renewed importance of on page content.
-This is possibly the the chief reason that rankings no longer command greater attention.
+This is possibly the chief reason that rankings no longer command greater attention.
 The current industry-wide understanding suggests that web content which informs and fulfills a searcher’s intent will influence more click-throughs, facilitating entry into the sales funnel.

 Want your online business to attract more leads and increase conversions/revenue?
 Active Web Group a leading full-service Digital Marketing Agency has more than 20 years of experience helping their client’s online businesses to succeed.
 If you’ve got questions or want to to learn more about how the right optimization strategy can move your business forward, contact us or call (800) 978-3417 today!